thesiamak/netWatch/README.md

 There is always better solutions and libraries so search more and you'll found a better code.
 Correct my mistakes and rewrite them in case you found some thing better or a more convenient way to handle issues.

-### This library created for a personal project but you can use any part of it as you wish .
+### You can use any part of this small library as you wish .